Government & Public Safety11 min read

 Use this checklist every time you notarize a document that may require a thumbprint:

-• Identify the document type (POA, deed, deed of trust, real property?)
+• Identify the document type — is it a POA, deed, quitclaim deed, deed of trust, or other instrument affecting real property?

 • Obtain the signer's right thumbprint in the journal

-• If right thumb unavailable, use left thumb or another finger
+• If the right thumb is unavailable, use the left thumb or another available finger

 • Note which finger was used (if not the right thumb)

-• If no print possible, write a detailed explanation in the journal
+• If no print is possible, write a detailed explanation of the physical condition in the journal

-• Complete all other journal entry fields (date, time, act type, document title, signature, ID, fee)
+• Complete all other journal entry fields (date, time, act type, document character, signer signature, ID method, fee)

 • Verify the signer is NOT using a subscribing witness for a thumbprint-required document